jgthms/marksheet/_posts/2015-08-05-css-animations.md

   <a>Loading</a>
 </div>

-You first need to write the actual bouncing animation using **keyframes** and naming it `bouncing`. _Then_ you can use that animation by applying it to `.loading-button`.
+You first need to write the actual bouncing animation using **keyframes** and name it `bouncing`. _Then_ you can use that animation by applying it to `.loading-button`.

 I used the **shorthand** `animation` property, and included all options: